mzazon/awesome-cloud-projects/gcp/healthcare-data-compliance-workflows-healthcare-api-tasks/healthcare-data-compliance-workflows-healthcare-api-tasks.md

    echo "✅ BigQuery compliance analytics dataset and tables created"
    ```

+   The BigQuery dataset provides structured storage for compliance analytics with proper schema definitions that support regulatory reporting requirements and trend analysis capabilities.

 7. **Deploy Compliance Audit Function**:

    A dedicated audit function provides detailed compliance processing for high-risk events identified by the primary compliance processor.
 This function implements enhanced validation logic, generates detailed audit reports, and can trigger compliance workflows for regulatory reporting.